“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 From that place, you can finally see the relationship as it actually is.

-This is ultimately why affairs feel so intoxicating.
+This is ultimately why external attention or affairs can feel so intoxicating.

-The affair partner gives you all the things you have been so desperately craving throughout your life.
+The new dynamic gives you all the things you have been so desperately craving throughout your life.

 But it’s not about them.
-They’re just the mirror to your deeper needs, and a temporary relief from the old wound inside of you that needs clearing.
+They’re just the mirror to your deeper needs, and a temporary relief from the old patterns inside of you that need updating.

-Because unless you resolve the underlying pattern, you will recreate it.
+Because unless you resolve the underlying habit, you will recreate it.

-Whilst it might not feel that way now, with the new person, you will:
+Whilst it might not feel that way now, with a new person, you will:

 Start over-giving, self-abandoning and so on.
 That is - if you haven’t started that already.